-We hear statements like “[v]iolent crime affects many people, especially women” and “women are disproportionately targeted for violence”.
-Let’s fact-check.
-To avoid issues of under-reporting with police-reported crime data, let’s look at crime surveys from the United States, England & Wales, Canada, and Australia.
+We hear statements like “[v]iolent crime affects many people, especially women”, “women are disproportionately targeted for violence”, and “men experience much lower rates of violence”.
+Let’s fact-check with crime surveys from the United States, England & Wales, Canada, and Australia.

 - According to the National Crime Victimization Survey (2014) in the United States, 1.2% of men and 1.1% of women suffered violent crime in the past year (table 5).